By Madeleine Ortiz

 Weight regain is common.

-Your body, even if you’ve been diagnosed with obesity or excess weight, views weight loss as a threat and is programmed to fight back.
+Even if you have obesity or excess weight, your body views weight loss as a threat and is programmed to fight back.
 When you start to lose weight, your body naturally produces hormones that increase appetite.
 In fact, research has shown that on average, appetite increases by about 100 calories a day per kilogram of weight lost.
 The guidelines warn that though calorie restriction will lead to short term (6-12 months) success, those results are not sustainable over time.

 Those on low calorie diets are more likely to binge eat.